PatrykPalasz/ML-algorithms-and-hyperparameteroptimisation/README.md

-# This code is a result and extension of research work submitted to Applied Science
+# This code is a result and extension of research paper submitted to Applied Science Journal

 https://www.preprints.org/manuscript/201907.0319/v1